 In Pittstown, however, the average commute to work is quite long.
 On average, people spend 30.57 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-In Pittstown, a lot of people use a streetcar to get to work every day though Pittstown is a relatively small town.
-Those that ride a streetcar are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Pittstown has a lot of people using a streetcar to get to and from work every day.
+Most of these people on a streetcar are using it to get to good jobs in other cities.

 The per capita income in Pittstown in 2022 was $68,427, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $273,708 for a family of four.